2021–22 Dundee F.C. season: December

 Dundee secured back-to-back wins with a 1–0 home win over bogey side St Johnstone, hopping up to 9th place.
 Their momentum would be inevitably halted at Ibrox Stadium as they were picked apart by Rangers.
 They would take the lead over Ross County despite losing Charlie Adam again to injury via a Luke McCowan double, but could not hold it together and would suffer defeat in Dingwall.
 A valiant defensive performance at Easter Road was undone by a freak own goal that would be enough for a Dundee defeat.
 Dundee would be very short-staffed in their next match against Hearts due to various injuries piling up, a suspension for Ryan Sweeney and Jason Cummings being dismissed from training due to showing up 'unfit to train'.
 Despite another even game in misty conditions, a late Hearts goal was enough to seal a fourth straight defeat for the Dee.
 Despite taking the lead early, the tired and depleted side were once again just beaten by Aberdeen.
 Their remaining games in December were rearranged due to the SPFL moving the winter break forward at the request of the clubs, including Dundee.

 January

 Despite their early reprieve, Dundee returned to their miserable run of form with another goalless loss, in particular away from home against Livingston.
-In a brief break from their losing run in the league, the side were able to reclaim some form with a win, albeit unconvincing, away to Scottish League One side Dumbarton in the Scottish Cup.
-In a crucial game shortly after between the two bottom sides in terrible form, a rather unsurprisingly poor 0–0 fails to separate Dundee from last-placed St Johnstone in Perth.
+In a brief break from their losing run in the league, the side were able to reclaim some form with a win, albeit an unconvincing one, away to Scottish League One side Dumbarton in the Scottish Cup.
+In a crucial game shortly after between the two bottom sides in terrible form, a rather unsurprisingly poor 0–0 failed to separate Dundee from last-placed St Johnstone in Perth.